 Difference Between Short Sale and Foreclosure

-The major key difference between the short sale and foreclosure is that foreclosure initiates as soon as there is the default on the loan while for short sale to initiate when a borrower owes more than the market value of the mortgaged property and the lender agrees for same.
+The major key difference is that foreclosure initiates as soon as there is the default on the loan while for short sale to initiate when a borrower owes more than the market value of the mortgaged property and the lender agrees for same.

 - A mortgage short sale can be defined as the sale of a property, by the borrower who has become financially distressed, for less than the outstanding balance due to the mortgage where the proceeds from the sale of the asset will be used by the lender to repay the same.
 The lender will then accept the less than full repayment of the mortgage loan (and the borrower will be released from the mortgage obligation) the reason for same being in order to avoid what would amount lead to larger losses for the creditor or the lender had it be to foreclose on that mortgage loan.

 - Foreclosure, on the other hand, is the legal process in which a lender will take control of the mortgaged property, also evicts the borrower or say the homeowner and will sell the mortgaged property after the borrower or the homeowner is not able to make full principal and interest on that principal payments on his or her mortgage loan, that was stipulated in the mortgage deed or the contract.